Coming Up (song): Background

 John Lennon, who was in the Beatles with McCartney, described "Coming Up" as "a good piece of work", and it prompted him to return to recording in 1980.
 Lennon later stated his preference for the studio version over the live version that was released as a single: "I thought that 'Coming Up' was great and I like the freak version that he made in his barn better than that live Glasgow one.
-If I'd have been with him I would've said 'that's the one' too.
-And I thought that the record company had a nerve changing it round on him, and I know what they mean, they want to hear the real guy singing, but I like the freaky one."
+If I'd have been with him I would've said 'that's the one' too."

 Critical reception

 Cash Box called it an "unusually produced but cute track".
 Record World said that "electronic keyboards, a dance beat and Paul's pop vocals give the contemporary sound."
 Writing for Stereogum, Tom Breihan thought the song was "a weird demo" and "a clumsy attempt to play catchup to the Talking Heads".
 He gave the B-side a 5/10, stating that the live horns and vocals were an improvement but the performance was too restrained.